 Q: What is the difference between sugar in fruit compared to sugar in candy and sweets?

 A: Most sweets are predominantly made of sucrose, although fruit has a bit more fructose.
-Some candy and sweets are of course are made from high fructose corn syrup, where the ratio of fructose to glucose is higher.
-There is some concern that diets higher in fructose can lead to increased synthesis of fat, which is stored in liver and muscle and may adversely impact metabolism.
+Some candy and sweets are, of course, made from high fructose corn syrup, where the ratio of fructose to glucose is higher.
+There is some concern that diets higher in fructose can lead to increased synthesis of fat, which is stored in the liver and muscle and may adversely impact metabolism.

 Q: How much sugar is too much sugar for a person?

-A: Generally, the recommendations are no more than 30 grams per day of pure sugar.
+A: Generally, the recommendation is no more than 30 grams of pure sugar per day.
 Please note that a regular 12 oz soda contains about 40 grams.

 Q: What happens to our bodies when we consume sugar consistently for days, weeks or months?

-A: Increased sugar intake often leads to excess calorie intake because it is so energy dense.
-This can then lead to weight gain and obesity, increased new fat synthesis and increased abdominal fat.
-All of this can then lead to insulin resistance that can increase risk for type 2 diabetes.
+A: Increased sugar intake often leads to excess calorie intake because it is so energy-dense.
+This can then lead to weight gain and obesity, as well as increased new fat synthesis and abdominal fat.
+All of this can then lead to insulin resistance, which can increase the risk of type 2 diabetes.

-Q: What are the signs or warnings that we are consuming too much sugar?
+Q: What are the signs or warnings that we consume too much sugar?

 A: If you don’t have diabetes, weight gain is most prominent.
 If you have diabetes, then increased sugar intake leads to increased glucose levels.